etienne-monier/inpystem/docs/source/user/initializing_data.rst

 Some example data for fast testing
 ----------------------------------

-The package is delivered with some toy data for testng which are not provided inside the package itself due to the high data size.
+The package is delivered with some toy data for testing which are not provided inside the package itself due to the high data size.
 Please download it at the `github project page`_ under location :code:`DATA/` and copy it to your data path (see :ref:`sec-loading-data`).
 These data can be called afterwards with the :func:`~.dataset.load_key` function.

 .. _github project page: https://github.com/etienne-monier/inpystem